fwborges/dna-simian-challenge/README.md

 * ```mvn clean install```
 * On target folder: ```java -jar simian-service-0.0.1-SNAPSHOT.jar```

-* The database is MongoDB Atlas, feel free to change application properties with local mongo or docker, etc.
+* The database was MongoDB Atlas, feel free to change application properties with local mongo or docker, etc.

 # Urls (Google App Engine) (NOT AVAILABLE ANYMORE)